cleidigh/Localfolder-TB/README.md

 ## XPI Add-on Package Build instructions

-1. Make sure that you have [jpm](https://developer.mozilla.org/en-US/Add-ons/SDK/Tools/jpm#Installation) tool installed.
+1. Make sure that you have [jpm](https://developer.mozilla.org/en-US/Add-ons/SDK/Tools/jpm#Installation) tool installed
 2. Open a terminal in the ``./src`` directory
 3. Run ``jpm xpi`` to make the xpi